Talon876/RSIRCBot/README.md

 How To Compile
 --------------

-Obtain the code with `git clone git@github.com:Talon876/RSIRCBot.git`
+Obtain the code with `git clone git@github.com:Talon876/RSIRCBot.git` or download [the zip file](https://github.com/Talon876/RSIRCBot/archive/master.zip).

 CD in to the directory with build.xml